GHOSTWORKS MARINE, INC.

 We may collect information that others provide about you when you use the Site or obtain information from other sources and combine that with information we collect through the Site.

-Third Party Services.
-If you link, connect, or login to your account with a third-party social media service (e.g., Facebook, Google, Instagram, Yelp, ), the third-party service may send us information such as your registration and profile information from that service.
+- Third Party Services.
+If you link, connect, or login to your account with a third-party social media service (e.g., Facebook, Google, Instagram, Yelp, etc.), the third-party service may send us information such as your registration and profile information from that service.
 This information varies and is controlled by that service or as authorized by you via your privacy settings at that service.

-Other To the extent permitted by applicable law, we may receive additional information about you, such as demographic data or fraud detection information, from third party service providers and/or partners, and combine it with information we have about you.
+- Other Sources.
+To the extent permitted by applicable law, we may receive additional information about you, such as demographic data or fraud detection information, from third party service providers and/or partners, and combine it with information we have about you.
 For example, we may receive fraud warnings from service providers like identity verification services for our fraud prevention and risk assessment efforts.
 Other examples of such providers include, but are not limited to, backend processing, fulfillment, and automation, email management, authentication, form processing, Site usage tracking, and database hosting and management.

 Third-Party Use of Cookies and Other Tracking Technologies